velasqueztmonica/Javascriptc1/Promises/Intro.md

 All promises eventually settle, enabling us to write logic for what to do if the promise fulfills or if it rejects.

+##Avoiding common mistakes

+1. Nesting promises instead of chaining them
+2. Forgetting to return a promise

+##promise.
+ALL
+To maximize efficiency we should use concurrency, multiple asynchronous operations happening together.
+With promises, we can do this with the function Promise.all().

+- Promise.all() accepts an array of promises as its argument and returns a single promise.
+That single promise will settle in one of two ways:

+- If every promise in the argument array resolves, the single promise returned from Promise.all() will resolve with an array containing the resolve value from each promise in the argument array.
+If any promise from the argument array rejects, the single promise returned from Promise.all() will immediately reject with the reason that promise rejected.
+This behavior is sometimes referred to as failing fast.

+##Review
+1 - Promises are JavaScript objects that represent the eventual result of an asynchronous operation.
+2 - Promises can be in one of three states: pending, resolved, or rejected.
+3 - A promise is settled if it is either resolved or rejected.
+4 - We construct a promise by using the new keyword and passing an executor function to the Promise constructor method. setTimeout() is a Node function which delays the execution of a callback function using the event-loop.
+5 - We use .then() with a success handler callback containing the logic for what should happen if a promise resolves.
+6 - We use .catch() with a failure handler callback containing the logic for what should happen if a promise rejects.
+7 - Promise composition enables us to write complex, asynchronous code that’s still readable.
+We do this by chaining multiple .then()‘s and .catch()‘s.
+8 - To use promise composition correctly, we have to remember to return promises constructed within a .then().
+9 - We should chain multiple promises rather than nesting them.
+10 - To take advantage of concurrency, we can use Promise.all().